 The Gage is our top choice in the Loop for elevated bar food.
 Come to this dark pub for poutine, a venison burger, and fish & chips.
 Get a pint.
 Get several.
 In other words, this is where you go to see what it’s like to be one of your colleagues in the London office.

 This is not where you’re going for a typical work-day lunch.
 You end up at Cindy’s because your friends are visiting, and you’re now responsible for showing off the best parts of the city while making sure no one gets their car towed away to Lower Wacker.
 Put lunch at Cindy’s on the list.
 It’s on Michigan Ave on top of the Chicago Athletic Association, and has beautiful views overlooking Millennium Park and Lake Michigan.
-It’s particularly good for groups, with a wide-ranging menu designed to be shared (you’ll find dishes like soba noodles and chicken schnitzel).
 The food probably won’t blow you away, but the pretty scenery makes up for it.

 As tempting as a cellophane-wrapped sandwich from one of the many nearby Starbucks might be, try a cubano at Cafecito instead.
 It’s the best thing here, which is saying something since their other sandwiches, like the ropa vieja, are also very good.
 Get a cafe con leche too.
 Cafecito has a few other locations in the city, but the one in the Loop is the best since it’s probably the one within walking distance of your office.

 We’re not certain that the rich food at this upscale French-inspired spot is going to be great for your 2pm productivity.
 But if you don’t care, or don’t need to go back to work, Taureaux Tavern is reliably good.
-Come here for a light lunch of oxtail with bone marrow, lobster thermidor bites, and a filet topped with Roquefort sauce.
+Come here for a light lunch of rigatoni ala vodka and lobster thermidor bites.
 Then make sure the volume on your phone alarm is set to high just in case you need to take an impromptu nap.